Screen Play

-This column investigates the representation of sports and athletics in the cinema and the intersection of active and passive viewership this relationship creates.
+This column investigates the representation of sports, games, or athletics on cinema and television and the intersection of active and passive viewership this relationship creates.

 The soccer highlight video has proliferated.
 Whether 90 seconds or 10-plus minutes, these little portraits of players are essential for fans who try to keep up with the game in all its inexhaustible intricacies . . .
 They also have an aesthetic of their own, with their own characteristic music, montage, and mise-en-scène.